hrissan/protocute/README.md

 If actual `optional` field is required, just add `[ protocute.optional = true ];` to the required field.

-For now, `protocute` does not read `default` option from `.proto` definitions, and default value is selected based on field type.
-This is actually what Google recommends for all new `.proto` definitions.

 ### Signed is broken